Many types of headaches

 In most cases, headaches can be relieved by taking over-the-counter medications such as ibuprofen, aspirin, or acetaminophen.
 Sitting in a dark, quiet room can also help relieve headaches.

 Drinking more water can also help relieve headaches, especially if you are dehydrated.
-Some people find relief by drinking something caffeinated, like tea or coffee.
-You can also apply hot or cold compresses to help relieve the pain.
+Some people find relief by drinking something caffeinated, such as tea or coffee.
+You can also use hot or cold compresses to help relieve the pain.

 For most common headaches, lifestyle changes can help prevent or reduce the severity of pain.
 For example, getting enough sleep at night, exercising regularly, and meditating can all help reduce headaches, especially tension headaches, according to Healthline.